 I thought about using corrugated plastic as a type of winter wrap, but I didn’t have time to mess with that, so I stuck with following the traditional roofing felt wrap method.
-We don’t plan to touch the hives again until late January or early February when we might have to feed them candy cakes and pollen patties.
+I don’t plan to touch the hives again until late January or early February when I might have to feed them candy cakes and pollen patties.
 See Wrapping Hives for Winter and Winter Preparations – Part 1 for more info.

-UPDATE (Nov.
-14/11, 7:20am): I just took this photo of frost on top of the hives — proof that the insulation installed over the inner covers is working.
+November 14th, 2011: I just took this photo of frost on top of the hives — proof that the insulation installed over the inner covers is working.

 If the insulation wasn’t working, the frost would melt away from the heating escaping from the hives.
+Right?